 Fact.
 Sort of…

 However, you should be mindful to avoid flashy designs and crazy (or Americanized) flavors, like “Oreo” or “Kit-Kat.”
-You may see some quality gelaterie serving “Kinder” or “Nutella” flavors, but you won’t see more than 2 or 3 such items in a good establishment.
+You may see some quality gelaterie serving “Kinder” or “Nutella” flavors, but you won’t see more than 2 or 3 such items in an authentic Italian gelato shop.
 Also, tourist traps commonly dress up their gelati with fruits, chocolate swirls, candy and anything else eye catching they can find.
 If this is the case, and the location is on a heavily trafficked path, I may reconsider.

 Gelato should not be too tall.